devops329/devops/instruction/deliverable1DevelopmentDeploy/deliverable1DevelopmentDeploy.md

 | Create a franchise for t@jwt.com                    |                    |                   |              |
 | Close the franchise for t@jwt.com                   |                    |                   |              |

 Put breakpoints in both the front and backend code and start doing each of the user activities defined above.
-During your review fill out the **Fronted component**, **Backend endpoints**, and **Database SQL** that was used in the activity.
+During your review, fill out the **Frontend component**, **Backend endpoints**, and **Database SQL** that were used in the activity.
 This will help you understand and document how the application works.

 To get you started, we give you an example of what you need to supply for the first couple activities: